You can show and hide groups individually by clicking on the square next to the group name in the key

 - A bright blue border will appear on the left while the key is being dragged.

 - Clicking 'Reset key position' in the settings panel will restore the key to its original position.

 You can extend the width of the key by clicking and dragging on its right-hand edge.

 - A dark blue border will appear on the right while the key is being widened.

-You can now import a spreadsheet of matche segments into DNA Painter!
+You can now import a spreadsheet of match segments into DNA Painter!

-Before importing anything, it would make sense to duplicate this profile first so you have a copy to go back to.
+Before importing anything, it would make sense to duplicate this map first so you have a copy to go back to.